MSIX App Distribution

 MSIX Packages have a comprehensive set of controls that IT Pros can use to control their installation.
 IT Pros can dictate how and when MSIX apps can upgrade, downgrade or uninstall.
 MSIX packages also can be limited with inbox Windows services like AppLocker and Group Policies.

 Prevent MSIX app installs through AppLocker

 Supported in AppLocker, is the ability to allow or deny MSIX applications to execute on a corporate device.
 This is done by defining rules based on the MSIX app attributes.
 These attributes include: publisher name, product name, file name, file version, file path and file hash.
 MSIX apps identified by these rules are then configured to allow or deny execution.

 There are multiple methods in which AppLocker can be leveraged within an organization to control which apps may or may not be executed on a corporate device.
 For a full list see Working with AppLocker Rules.

 Manage access through Group Policy

 Group Policies provide centralized management and configuration of operating systems, applications, and users' settings in an Active Directory environment.
 MSIX packages applications can read group policy registry keys and honor group policy settings.

 To learn more about MSIX support and limitations in group policy support, see Group Policy and MSIX packaged apps.

 Manage MSIX updates

-Configure the update behavior of the app by using the using the App Installer file.
+Configure the update behavior of the app by using the App Installer file.
 IT Pros can define when a user gets updates to a MSIX and whether the update experience will be silent.
 User may be required to update at launch or delayed.